2win9s/Wo-Long-Zhu-Ge-/project ba_zhen_tu/compiled C++ files for windows x86_64/README.txt

-These .exe files were compiled with gcc 9.3 with the flags -O3 -static.
+These .exe files were compiled with gcc 9.3 with -fopenmp -O3 -static.

 the suffix S means that we made an attempt at saving memory(RAM) at the cost of speed, be aware that the 2 different versions will requires/generates different variables/files.